Nonmyopic Global Optimisation via Approximate Dynamic Programming: Numerical Experiments

-Lastly, we also report in \Cref{fig:numerical:gaps-benchmarks} the evolution of the optimality gap during the sequential optimisation iterations.
-For clarity, here we include only the base myopic strategy and the best nonmyopic one.
-It can be seen that, in most cases, not only does the nonmyopic algorithm converge to a better gap, but it also does so often faster than its myopic counterpart.
-This property is especially desirable in contexts in which the budget, e.g., the maximum number of iterations $N$, is limited \cite{lam_bayesian_2016,lee_nonmyopic_2021}.
+We also report in \Cref{fig:numerical:gaps-benchmarks-synthetic,fig:numerical:gaps-benchmarks-real} the evolution of the optimality gap during the sequential optimisation iterations.
+For clarity, here we include only the base myopic strategy and the best nonmyopic one among the proposed.
+It can be seen that, in most cases, not only does the nonmyopic algorithm converge to a better gap, but it also does so often in a similar or faster rate than its myopic counterpart \textit{B}.
+This property is especially desirable in contexts in which the budget, e.g., the maximum number of iterations $N$, is limited \citep{lam_bayesian_2016,lee_nonmyopic_2021}.